 Step 10: Market your bike rental business

-To effectively market your bike rental business, establish a strong online presence with a memorable logo, a well-designed business website, and active social media engagement.
+To effectively market your bike rental business, establish a strong online presence with a memorable bicycle logo, a well-designed business website, and active tips for small business social media marketing engagement.
 Partner with local businesses for cross-promotion and referrals.
 Offer promotions and discounts to attract new customers, and implement loyalty programs for repeat business.
 Participate in local events to boost brand visibility.

 Encourage customer reviews on platforms like Google Business Profile to build credibility.
 Complement digital efforts with traditional marketing like flyers and local ads.
 Utilize email marketing to keep your audience engaged with updates and offers.